Inedo/inedo-docs/Content/installation/windows/inedo-hub/silent.md

 ---
 title: "Silent/Automated Installation Guide"
+nav-title: "Silent Installation"
-order: 8
+order: 3
 ---

 This guide will show you how to perform a silent (non-interactive) installation of ProGet, BuildMaster, or Otter that won't display a user interface or prompt for input.
 This can be useful for automating your installation and upgrades.

-Silent installations use the [Inedo Hub's Command Line Interface (CLI)](/docs/installation/windows/desktophub-overview/desktophub-inedo-hub-cli), which means that the Inedo Hub must be downloaded and installed first.
-However, you can perform a [silent/scripted installation of the Inedo Hub](#scripted-installation-of-inedo-hub) or even [create an offline installation bundle](/docs/installation/windows/desktophub-offline) that you can then distribute.
+Silent installations use the [Inedo Hub's Command Line Interface (CLI)](/docs/installation/windows/inedo-hub/cli-reference), which means that the Inedo Hub must be downloaded and installed first.
+However, you can perform a [silent/scripted installation of the Inedo Hub](#scripted-installation-of-inedo-hub) or even [create an offline installation bundle](/docs/installation/windows/inedo-hub/offline) that you can then distribute.

 ## How to Perform a Silent Installation